Swapnil-DevGeek/flask-api-image-processing/README.md

 - **The predictions are based on the ImageNet classes that the MobileNetV2 model was trained on.**
 - **The confidence scores represent the probability of each predicted class.**

+## Handling Long-Running Tasks with Redis and Asynchronous Approach

+### Asynchronous Approach

+The asynchronous approach utilizes Celery with Redis as the message broker to handle long-running image processing tasks efficiently.
+Tasks are queued asynchronously, allowing the API to respond quickly while processing tasks in the background.
+Clients can poll for task status or receive real-time updates using Redis Pub/Sub.